zavinio/koa-project-bare/README.md

 # README

-Bare minimal Koa project.
+Minimal Koa project template.
 Use this for testing and trying out some features.

 ## Install